simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 | bool | [TriggerAction](#TriggerAction)(char name) |
 | void | [UpdateProfilingText](#UpdateProfilingText)() |

-A class that provides an interface between the trueSKY renderer and an external engine.
+A query from outside the plugin.